 The API only sends JSON responses.
 All API requests must indicate that they are requesting JSON payloads:

-Because these are user-facing APIs, no authenication is required.
-API calls are associated with the proper realm based on the endpoint’s subdomain.
+Because these are user-facing APIs, no API-level authentication is required.
+APIs calls are associated with the proper realm based on the endpoint’s domain.

 Payloads sent to the API via POST requests may be sent as JSON or as standard url-encoded form data.

 Login sessions record the user’s client, when available.
 Browsers generally set this by default.
 If you’d like to override it, or are using the API from another platform, send a meaningful

 User-agent: <Browser, library, or app information>